huszakricsi/disbursement-calculator/README.md

 * Database initialization

 * How to run the test suite
+You can run the tests by executing the following: "bundle exec rspec" You can generate test coverage by setting the SIMPLECOV environment variable to true: "SIMPLECOV=true rspec"
 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions